 Is your water heater in need of replacing?
 TML Service Experts is here with a few signs to look for when choosing whether it’s time to invest in a new water heating system.

 If your water heater gets standard maintenance, you can expect it to function around ten years, depending on how many people live in the home.
 Once your water heater hits 10 years, it’s usually time to seriously discuss replacement, especially before a leak happens.

 If the water from your water heater (hot side pipes) is flowing out rusty, it might be an indicator that your water heater is rusting on the inside.
-This could cause a leak, not to mention impure water.
+This could cause a leak, not to mention contaminated water.
 Ask an expert plumber to have them see if your water heater system is getting ready to breakdown.

 If you discover water around your water heater tank, you could have a leak.
-Call an expert plumber to come out and examine your equipment and they can give you a quote on a new water heater if necessary.
+Call an expert plumber to come out and examine your equipment and they can provide you a quote on a new water heater if necessary.